stetson06/portfolio/_posts/2022-01-26-cnn-fruit-classification.md

 <br>
 The VGG16 network won the 2014 ImageNet competition, meaning that it predicted more accurately than any other model on that set of images (although this has now been surpassed).

-If we can get our hands on the fully trained VGG16 model object, built to differentiate between all of those one thousand different image classes, the features that are contained in the layer prior to flattening will be very rich, and could be very useful for predicting all sorts of other images too without having to (a) re-train this entire architecture, which would be computationally, very expensive or (b) having to come up with our very own complex architecture, which we know can take a lot of trial and error to get right!
+If we can get our hands on the fully trained VGG16 model object, built to differentiate between all of those one thousand different image classes, the features that are contained in the layer prior to flattening will be very rich and could be very useful for predicting all sorts of other images too without having to (a) re-train this entire architecture, which would be computationally very expensive and/or (b) come up with our very own complex architecture, which we know can take a lot of trial and error to get right!

-All the hard work has been done, we just want to "transfer" those "learnings" to our own problem space.
+All the hard work has been done, so we just want to "transfer" those "learnings" to our own problem space.

 <br>
 #### Updated Data Pipeline

 Our data pipeline will remain *mostly* the same as it was when applying our own custom built networks - but there are some subtle changes.
 In the code below we need to import VGG16 and the custom preprocessing logic that it uses.
-We also need to send our images in with the size 224 x 224 pixels as this is what VGG16 expects.
+We also need to send our images in with the size 224 x 224 pixels, as this is what VGG16 expects.
 Otherwise, the logic stays as is.

 ```python